gerrysaporito/warbler/README.md

 Because this app isn't as optimized as it could be, heavy loads could cause slow responses from the API.

-To help with this, adding mongoose hooks to schemas can slightly reduce the amount of database requests going through but only marginally.
+To help with this, adding mongoose hooks to schemas can marginally reduce the amount of database requests going through.

 ### Notes 🖍